-These key factors will also be the major highlight of the Confidence POWER Hybrid Club Set.
+These key factors are the major highlight of the Confidence POWER Hybrid Club Set.

-It also included a 460 cc titanium driver with a nice 12-degree loft for easy elevation and forgiveness, and a semi-mallet putter.
+It also includes a 460 cc titanium driver with a nice 12-degree loft for easy elevation and forgiveness, and a semi-mallet putter.

-Being even more affordable than the Wilson Complete Golf Set mentioned above, it is an excellent overall value.
+Being even more low-priced than the Wilson Complete Golf Set mentioned above, it is an excellent overall value.

 The included irons are full cavity-back models, excellent for their forgiveness and ease of use.

-The Titanium driver is also especially excellent, allowing higher flight trajectory, forgiveness, and better overall control.
+The Titanium driver is also especially excellent, encouraging higher launch and trajectory, forgiveness, and better overall control.
 It only includes a single hybrid club, but the 24-degree loft is actually very versatile, and can easily replace your long irons.

 Of course, it also includes a nice stand bag with plenty of external storage.
 For its price, it is a complete package and great overall value.
 You will still have a budget space to buy the wedges and woods not included in the package.

-Here are what we liked (and disliked) from the Confidence POWER Hybrid club set.
+Here are what we like (and dislike) from the Confidence POWER Hybrid club set.

 - Very affordable, definitely the main selling point of this club set

-- The club faces of the irons are big, allowing bigger sweet spot to assist beginners
+- The club faces of the irons are big, providing bigger sweet spot to assist beginners

 - You get a titanium Driver, a 3-wood, pitching wedge, 6- to 9- irons, and a bag.
 Excellent value for the price.

-- The included bag is decent and will cost you almost half the total package price if you buy it separately
+- The included bag is decent and is worth almost half the total package price if you were to buy it separately

 - Not very durable